Skip to main content

 Locomotion Notes

-Glide Suit: A winged body suit that allows gliding at Pace 48 (120 MPH) for distances roughly 10 times the launch height.
+Glide Suit: A winged body suit allowing glide travel at Pace 48 (120 MPH) for distances roughly 10 times the launch height.
 Piloting is used for maneuvering and landing.
 A failed landing causes 3d6 damage.
 A Critical Failure or high-speed collision causes 5d6 damage.

-Jump Pack: At Dev I, a noisy and heavy backpack that doubles jumping distance and allows characters to automatically move their full die type when running, ignoring most low-level terrain in between.
+Jump Pack: A personal mobility rig that doubles jumping distance and lets the user automatically move their full running die when running, ignoring most low terrain in between.
 It also ignores 2 points of Evasion penalties while active.
-At Dev II, it becomes a silent anti-gravity band weighing only 5 pounds.
+Early versions are bulky and noisy.
+Advanced versions become smaller, quieter, and more graceful.

-Power Loader: A large industrial exoskeleton designed to move cargo and heavy gear.
+Power Loader: A cargo-handling exosuit designed for industrial lifting, loading, and salvage work.
 It provides no Armor but has built-in Strength d12+4.

-Teleporter Belt ★: When activated as a free action, the wearer instantly disappears and reappears at a linked teleporter aboard a base or starship.
-If paired to multiple teleporters, the user may choose the destination.
-The wearer may also teleport up to 12" (24 yards) and line of sight as a limited action, in addition to normal movement.
+Teleporter Belt: A rare Dev 9 device.
+As a free action, the wearer may teleport instantly to a linked teleporter aboard a base, facility, or ship.
+If paired to multiple receivers, the user chooses the destination.
+The wearer may also teleport up to 12" (24 yards) in line of sight as a limited action in addition to normal movement.

-Thruster Unit, EVA: A handheld unit allowing flight at Pace 6 in zero gravity.
-Contains fuel and energy for 24 hours of use.
+Thruster Unit, EVA: A handheld zero-gravity propulsion unit allowing flight at Pace 6 in vacuum or microgravity.
+It contains about 24 hours of fuel and energy under ordinary use.

 Lodging

 Lodging prices generally include two beds per room.
-Suites that house up to six are typically available for double the listed price.
+Suites housing up to six are usually available for double the listed price.

 TypeCost